vegaprotocol/documentation/docs/concepts/vega-chain.md

 Self-nominated stake refers to the amount of VEGA a validator has staked to their own node.
 The minimum stake amount required is set using the network parameter `reward.staking.delegation.minimumValidatorStake`.
 Not having enough self-nominated stake can have an impact on rewards.

 * **Network risk**: A validator who has not committed enough stake to meet the minimum is a risk to the network because they may not be invested in keeping the network running
-* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, then the validator's score is set to zero
+* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, the validator is given a lower score, which can affect their rewards
 * **Reward impact**: A validator with too little self-stake forfeits their share of the rewards for each epoch they are below the threshold.
 However, tokenholders who nominated that validator will still receive rewards

 #### Too much stake